How to Minimise the Risk of Dental Problems

 Despite the fact that carbs have an incredibly bad reputation even among educated health professionals and personal trainers (who unfortunately often do not understand the difference between refined and complex carbs), studies show that swapping typically refined carbohydrates (pastries, bagels, cakes, croissants, white rice, wheat flour, white pasta) for complex carbohydrates (whole grains, whole grain pasta, legumes, sweet potatoes etc.) better dental health may be achieved.

-Where refined carbs have been shown to contribute to periodontal disease, inflammation, tooth loss, dental plaque and oral cancer, complex carbs reduce the risk of all of those outcomes.
+Where refined carbs have been shown to contribute to periodontal disease, inflammation, tooth loss and dental plaque, complex carbs reduce the risk of all of those outcomes.
 Complex carbs are healthy, beneficial and highly recommended to eat in abundance.
 If you want to learn more about them consider downloading my free e-book Bro’s Guide to Wellbeing.
 Where I go over different options.

 Practical tips: Start replacing your white flour pastries with better, wholegrain sources.
 Look for those with the most fibre.
 Replace corn & wheat cereals with wholegrain products such as oat or buckwheat.
 Replace white rice with brown rice, barley, millet, quinoa or amaranth.
 Replace white pasta with high-fibre pasta made from whole grains or legumes.
 Eliminate as much added sugar as possible from your diet.
 Sugar is the number one cause of caries and dental health problems.